maisiesadler53/Distributed_gol/README.md

 As part of the viva, we will also discuss your report.
 You should be prepared to discuss and expand on any points mentioned in your report.

 All vivas will run in Week 11.
 There is no seperate viva mark.
 However, it will affect the other marks.

-## Workload and Time Management

-It is important to carefully manage your time for this assignment.
-Do not spend hours trying to debug on your own; use pair programming, seek help from our teaching assistants during scheduled labs and ask questions on Teams.